osebas15/Tyme/WorkingArticle.md

 ### Memory leaks
     - seems to be mostly at beggining

+### look out for circular referencing and automatic stuff

 ## Scratch Pad
 - Now its time to be able to add activities to other activities
     - add it to the editmanager